What kinds of firearms-related bills will Arizona lawmakers be working on in the aftermath of Saturday's mass shooting of 20 people?

 It's also fair to discuss whether Army recruiters, who rejected Loughner, should share such concerns.
 But proposals to restrict the rights of people based on the non-professional judgments of teachers or recruiters may "get civil libertarians' hackles up," Kavanagh says.
 "You're walking down a minefield, in terms of personal privacy."

 In any case, he wouldn't be working on such a bill because it's not his area of expertise, he adds.

-Senator Krysten Sinema, a Democrat from Phoenix, has introduced what appears to be the one piece of gun control legislation so far this session.
+Senator Kyrsten Sinema, a Democrat from Phoenix, has introduced what appears to be the one piece of gun control legislation so far this session.
 She wants to make it state crime to be a "straw buyer" of firearms for prohibited possessors, particularly members of foreign drug cartels.